Updated June 23, 2020.

 A Fresh Book

 I always take a fresh book with me on long flights!
 In-flight entertainment is great, but there’s not always enough of what I like to get me through the whole flight.
 And occasionally, the screen doesn’t work!
 So always take a book, whether it’s an e-book or my preference: a good old-fashioned paperback!
-Check out my latest Summer Reading List!
+Here are a few favorites set in Hawaii:

 Yes!
 There are plenty of movies, TV shows, and other entertainment options available.
 Click here to find out what will be showing on your flight!